BruceMcKinnon/Ingeni-slick-carousel/readme.txt

 v2021.01 - Fixed a bug in my JS call - cannot use the fade attrib when slidesToShow > 1.

 v2021.02 - Added support for responsive carousels via the responsive_breakpoints and responsive_slides_to_show params.

+v2021.03 - Make sure there are no double commas in the Slick JS parameters.